-We have implemented all of the above features except rendezvous points.
+We have implemented all of the above features, including rendezvous points.
 Our source code is available under a free license, and Tor is not covered by the patent that affected distribution and use of earlier versions of Onion Routing.
 We have deployed a wide-area alpha network to test the design, to get more experience with usability and users, and to provide a research platform for experimentation.
-As of this writing, the network stands at eighteen nodes in thirteen distinct administrative domains on two continents.
+As of this writing, the network stands at 32 nodes spread over two continents.

-We review previous work in Section 2, describe our goals and assumptions in Section 3, and then address the above list of improvements in Sections 4 and 5.
-We summarize in Section 6 how our design stands up to known attacks, and talk about our early deployment experiences in Section 7.
-We conclude with a list of open problems in Section 8 and future work for the Onion Routing project in Section 9.
+We review previous work in Section 2, describe our goals and assumptions in Section 3, and then address the above list of improvements in Sections 4, 5, and 6.
+We summarize in Section 7 how our design stands up to known attacks, and talk about our early deployment experiences in Section 8.
+We conclude with a list of open problems in Section 9 and future work for the Onion Routing project in Section 10.

-2. Related work
+2 Related work

 Modern anonymity systems date to Chaum's Mix-Net design [10].
 Chaum proposed hiding the correspondence between sender and recipient by wrapping messages in layers of public-key cryptography, and relaying them through a path composed of "mixes."
-Each mix in turn decrypts, delays, and re-orders messages, before relaying them onward.
+Each mix in turn decrypts, delays, and re-orders messages before relaying them onward.

 Subsequent relay-based anonymity designs have diverged in two main directions.
 Systems like Babel [28], Mixmaster [36], and Mixminion [15] have tried to maximize anonymity at the cost of introducing comparatively large and variable latencies.
-Because of this decision, these high-latency networks resist strong global adversaries, but introduce too much lag for interactive tasks like web browsing, Internet chat, or SSH connections.
+Because of this decision, these highlatency networks resist strong global adversaries, but introduce too much lag for interactive tasks like web browsing, Internet chat, or SSH connections.